 NO The system must be turned off in order to run diagnostics.

 Verify with the system administration and users that the system may be turned off.
 If so, then turn off the system unit and go to "Step 6".
-YES Go to "Step 4".

 Diagnostic tests can be run on many resources while the operating system is running.
 However, more extensive problem isolation is obtained by running Online Diagnostics in Service mode.